dranjan/dranjan.github.io/_nb/favicon.md

 It seems quite difficult to achieve all of those and still maintain some semblance of aesthetics, but Matplotlib's `plasma` does it pretty well in my opinion, so that's what we'll use.

-As we get started with code, if you want to follow along with this implementation, we need to get a couple things sorted first.
+As we get started with code, if you want to follow along with this Python implementation, we need to get a couple things sorted first.
 First, you'll need these dependencies:

     pip install numpy scipy matplotlib pillow